Application process

 The contemporary world is characterised by a high degree of mobility, making people on the move important political and developmental actors.

-- Dr Oliver Bakewell - Senior Lecturer, Migration Studies
+- Dr Oliver Bakewell - Reader, Migration Studies

-- Dr Tanja Bastia - Senior Lecturer, International Development
+- Prof Tanja Bastia - Professor, International Development

 - Prof Uma Kothari - Professor, Migration and Postcolonial Studies